propsandtransforms/splunk/Splunk-SysAdmin.md

 During the input phase, Splunk sets all input data to *UTF-8* encoding by default

-- This can be overridden, if needed, by setting the CHARSET attribute
+- This can be overridden, if needed, by setting the *CHARSET* attribute

+props.conf
 ```
 [source::/var/log/locale/korea/\*]
 CHARSET=EUC-KR